 In built up areas, rainwater is prevented from soaking into the ground.
 Most rainwater becomes runoff.
-The rainwater that lands on the Wandle Valley’s roofs, roads, pavements and parking lots rushes to the drains which empty out into the River Wandle.
+The rainwater that lands on roofs, roads, pavements and car parks rushes to the drains which empty out into the river.
 Not only could the river burst its banks but drains could overflow.
 The drainage network was not built to cope with all this runoff.
 SuDS aim to restore the natural water cycle, allowing rainwater to soak in.
-For more information click on the links below.

 Why install SuDS in schools?

 SuDS in schools can:

 - Ensure water entering the river is cleaner